 The dreariness of a grey winter day can be one of the hardest feelings to shake off.
 Preschool winter activities for kids can help keep them active and health.
 A study published in Experimental Physiology showed that a 3hr period of uninterrupted sitting causes a profound (33%) reduction in vascular function in young girls.
 Other studies have shown that a sustained 1% decline in vascular function in adults increases cardiovascular disease risk by 13 percent.
 So it is important for the development and health of our children to find preschool activities that keep them active during the winter.
-Here are a handful of ideas for you to get your class moving so you can avoid strapping children into all that snow gear, but keep that rosy glow in their cheeks:
+Here are a handful of games and winter crafts for toddlers for you to get your class moving so you can avoid strapping children into all that snow gear, but keep that rosy glow in their cheeks:

 - Take a cue from the weather and have an indoor snowball fight!
 Ball up some socks and have the kids choose safe zones to sprint to.
 Speaking of which…

 - Build a fort!
 Rig an igloo out of pillows and blankets so kids can wiggle through tunnels.

 - Instead of cozying up in your newly constructed ice palace for hours of iPad, whip out Wii Fit so gamers hit their nap mats hard.

 - Make your own bowling game out of empty soda bottles.
 The bottles can even become penguins.
 Have kids fill them with cotton balls.
 Adorn with googly eyes and felt wings.